nutratech/blog/posts/hosting-your-own-blog-ubuntu-nginx-ghost.rst

     :tags: development
     :author: shane

-This is one of the most affordable ways to host your own content.
+One of the most affordable and coolest ways to host your own content.
-It's also one of the most nuanced.
+Also one of the more nuanced.

 **NOTE:** My setup also involves a web application, an API, database, and a few other services.